 Identifying the sources of uncertainty in the emission and sink estimates of the Inventory and quantifying the magnitude of the associated uncertainty is the crucial first step towards improving those estimates.
 Quantitative assessment of the parameter uncertainty may also provide information about the relative importance of input parameters (such as activity data and emission factors), based on their relative contribution to the uncertainty within the source category estimates.
 Such information can be used to prioritize resources with a goal of reducing uncertainty over time within or among inventory source categories and their input parameters.
-In the current Inventory, potential sources of model uncertainty have been identified for some emission source categories, and uncertainty estimates based on their parameters' uncertainty have been developed for all the emission source categories, with the exception of CH_4 from incineration of waste, which is a minor emission source category newly added to the Inventory starting with the 2008 business year, and the international bunker fuels and wood biomass and ethanol combustion however are accounted for implicitly in the LULUCF chapter through the calculation of changes in carbon stocks.
-The Energy sector does provide an estimate of CO_2 emissions from bioenergy consumption provided as a memo item for informational purposes.
+In the current Inventory, potential sources of model uncertainty have been identified for some emission source categories, and uncertainty estimates based on their parameters' uncertainty have been developed for all the emission source categories, with the exception of $CH_4$ from Incineration of Waste, and the International Bunker Fuels, Energy Sources of Indirect Greenhouse Gas Emissions, and Wood Biomass and Ethanol Consumption source categories, which are not included in the energy sector totals.
+Emissions from Wood Biomass and Ethanol Consumption however are accounted for implicitly in the Land Use, Land-Use Change and Forestry (LULUCF) chapter through the calculation of changes in carbon stocks.
+The Energy sector does provide an estimate of $CO_2$ emissions from Wood Biomass and Ethanol Consumption however are accounted for implicitly in the International purposes.